vgallissot/raspberry-pi-audio-system.doc/Home.md

 A lot of internet docs about PI & audio are deprecated because of old PI or old Operating System.
 This one is to be used for Raspberry PI 3 + Raspbian Jessie.
 The Idea is to make a Sonos like multiroom soundsystem.

-This doc will often update to add new features and stuff.
-See changelog and roadmap.

 ## Why Bluetooth?
 I tried several options and Bluetooth **really** is the best.